martinbucca/Bitcoin-node/README.md

 ## Documentation 📖

-To view the detailed documentation for this project, un the following command in your terminal from the project's root directory:
+To view the detailed documentation for this project, run the following command in your terminal from the project's root directory:
 ```
    cargo doc --open
 ```